hirefire/logdrain.proxy/README.md

 +---------------------------+            +--------------------------+
 ```

-Instead, your setup will look like this:
+Your setup will look like this:

 ```text
 +-------------------------------------------------------+          +-------------------------+